 Based on our research and understanding of user behavior, we believe there are six requirements that your intranet search needs in order to keep engagement high and intranet effective.

-Intranet Search Requirement #1: Your intranet search should be smart
+Intranet Search Requirement #1: Your intranet search engine should be smart

-Intranet Search Requirement #2: Your intranet search should be personalized
+Intranet Search Requirement #2: Your intranet search engine should be personalized

 Simpplr’s Smart Search incorporates behavioral data such as sites and people you follow or belong to, previous searches, and content you have engaged with (such as liked, favorited, commented).
 Simpplr’s search will prioritize results based on behavioral data.
 Because Simpplr is an inherently social system, Simpplr’s search is able to take popularity into account as it returns search results.

-Intranet Search Requirement #3: You intranet search should be federated
+Intranet Search Requirement #3: Your intranet search engine should be federated

 Modern employee intranets today are well-integrated with today’s best-in-cloud management applications.
 Integrations are helpful and help improve employee productivity, but only when it’s pertinent to the intranet experience.
 When organizations use multiple cloud-based management systems, it’s critical to have a built-in federated search.

 Federated search allows users to retrieve both native intranet content (such as sites, pages, events, photo/video albums, people) and files stored in integrated applications, such as Box, GoogleDrive, SharePoint, OneDrive, Dropbox without additional code or configurations.
 This is important because users won’t have to bounce around to multiple locations to search within multiple systems.
 Having an integrated federated search frees up users’ time and alleviates frustration so that users are more productive.
 Files can be linked to department file libraries, attached to pages, or attached in the social feed.
 Most importantly, files do not need to be migrated or uploaded into Simpplr for them to be searched or downloaded from the intranet.